beyo/i18n/README.md

 Internationalisation module for Node.js with plural forms and paramater subtitutions.

 So, why another i18n module?
 Because I wanted a module which was not dependant or bloated with unnecessary dependencies or features.
-I wanted a module that was standalone.
+I wanted a module that was standalone and asychronous.
 I wanted a module that followed standards.
 I wanted it to be easily extended.

 This module is intended to be a community effort.
 As it is not incorporated in any major project, yet (as far as I know anyway), it is a plastic module and may be subject to changes.